 Each restaurant in the program earns the same ratio of points per dollar depending on your membership status.

-At the time of this writing, IHG was offering a new member bonus of 1,000 points when you spend $30 within the first 30 days.
-Of course, you’ll need to pay with your linked card and complete an online review.
+At the time of this writing, IHG was offering a new member bonus of 1,000 points if you spend $30 within the first 30 days.
+To earn any applicable introductory bonus, you’ll need to pay for purchases with your linked card and complete an online review.

 If you’re doing this solely for the points, this bonus isn’t especially lucrative.
-You can just as easily buy 1,000 points for $13.50 straight from the Buy Points section of the IHG Rewards Club website (at the time of this writing).
+You can just as easily buy 1,000 points for $13.50 straight from the Buy Points section of the website (at the time of writing).

-However, if you’re already planning to dine out at one of IHG’s participating restaurants, it’s not an awful way to earn 1,000 extra points!
+However, if you’re already planning to dine out at one of IHG Rewards Dining’s participating restaurants, it’s not an awful way to earn 1,000 extra points.

-As previously mentioned, each IHG Rewards Club Dining Restaurant earns the same ratio of points to spending.
+As previously mentioned, each IHG Rewards Dining restaurant earns the same ratio of points to spend.
 So, whether you spend $30 at a cafe or $30 at a fine dining location, you’ll receive the same number of points.

 Most of these restaurants are smaller, local restaurants rather than chains, so the participating venues will vary quite a bit from city to city.

 Similarly, each city may have a vastly different number of participating merchants.
 For example, at the time of writing, Atlanta had 358 participating restaurants within 30 miles of the city center, while Boston had 247, San Diego had 146, and Dallas had 229.